Hard times are good for the soul!

-I discovered “serendipitously” that I had a congenital heart defect–a hole in my heart nearly the size of a quarter.
-As I was wheeled into the operating room, just a few days after my 55th birthday, the cardiologist remarked, “God obviously has a plan for your life.”
+I discovered at age 54 that I had a congenital heart defect–a hole in my heart nearly the size of a quarter.
+As I was wheeled into the operating room, the cardiologist remarked, “God obviously has a plan for your life.”
 Amen!
-An experience like that makes you think seriously about your beliefs, your priorities, and your legacy.
-What difference am I called to make?
+An experience like that makes you think long and hard about your beliefs, your priorities, and your legacy: What difference am I specifically designed to make?
 Am I making it?

-I’m well aware of how fortunate I am and thank God for His patience, love, guidance, and forgiveness.
+I’m well aware of how fortunate I am to be alive and thank God for His patience, love, guidance, and grace.

 Who am I called to be?
 What am I called to do?
 Whom am I called to serve?
-I’ve pondered these questions since high school.
-Though the answers don’t change, our understanding of them does as we progress through the various stages of our adult life.
+Like many sojourners, I’ve pondered these questions since high school.
+Though the answers to our questions don’t change, our understanding of them does as we progress through the various stages of our life.

-Our essence is who we are at the core, a quality or energy that we emit into the world whether we are aware of doing so or not.
-To use my essence as an example: I radiate God’s love, joy, and compassion for His creation.
+Our essence is who we are at the core, a quality or energy that we naturally emit into the world whether we are consciously aware of doing so or not.
+(To use my own essence statement as an example: I radiate God’s love, joy, and compassion for His creation.)

-Our blessing is our essence in action — the transformational process we do over and over again.
+Our blessing is our essence in action — the transformational process we do over and over again to help others.
 It is the unique way we do who we are.
-My blessing is to shepherd seekers who hunger and thirst to know God and find, follow, and fulfill their divine calling.
+(My blessing is to shepherd seekers who hunger and thirst to know God and find, follow, and fulfill their divine calling.)

-Our mission is the highest level instruction we receive from our “trusted source” regarding a specific task that needs to be done in the world or a specific problem that needs to be solved.
-(Christians typically consider their “trusted source” to be one or more members of the Holy Trinity.)
-My mission is to help courageous solopreneurs build thriving, service-based businesses so they can make the difference they’re called to make and glorify God through success.
+Our mission is the highest instruction we receive from God regarding a specific task that needs to be done in the world or a specific problem that needs to be solved.
+(My mission is to help courageous solopreneurs build thriving, service-based businesses so they can make the difference they’re called to make and glorify God through success.)

 It’s no wonder I fondly remember my high school years as a cheerleader.
-A life skills assessment identified me long ago as “one who infuses new life into individuals or groups while helping, counseling, coaching, and building up their confidence.”
+A life skills assessment described me long ago as “one who infuses new life into individuals or groups while helping, counseling, coaching, and building up their confidence.”
 I’m grateful for my gifts of encouragement and inspiration as they allow me to cheer on my husband, my daughters, my clients, my friends — even people I’ve never met in person.
 I’m thrilled that this is how God wired me–it’s fun!

-If you’re eager to learn why you’re here on earth, and how answering God’s call can enrich your life, contact me today.
-I’d love to hear from you.
+If you’re eager to discover how answering God’s call can enrich your life, contact me today.
+I’d love to hear from you!